Amin-Abdikadir/quiz-automation/README.md

 This project automates the "Which product is right for me?" quiz on the Huel UK website using Playwright.

 The goal was to build something simple, reliable, and easy to follow.
-Every step was handled carefully, and I added extra features as I learned more.

 ---